Common Data Project – 2021 Report

 Students with disabilities and English learners gain the most through the support of up to two extra years to graduate from high school, and economically disadvantaged, male, Black, multiracial, and Native American students all achieve extended graduation (6-year) rates above 80%.

-College enrollment and completion, particularly for students historically underrepresented in postsecondary education, remain far from NESSC targets.
-No student subgroups have met the NESSC targets for college enrollment or completion, and the outcomes vary widely across subgroups.
+No student subgroups have met the NESSC targets for college enrollment and few met the target for college persistence; outcomes also vary widely across subgroups.

-Once enrolled in college, many student groups meet the NESSC target for college persistence into the second year.
-High persistence rates may be one possible indicator that those who enroll in college are academically prepared for postsecondary education.
-However, persistence rates across the region have been trending down in recent years.
-Disaggregating college outcomes data also reveals that while certain student subgroups have met or exceed the NESSC target, others continue to lag behind:
+Moreover, persistence rates have been trending down in recent years, with rates decreasing most substantially in 2020.
+Disaggregating college outcomes data also reveals that while certain student subgroups have met or exceed the NESSC target, others continue to lag behind.

 Many other comparisons are possible, and we encourage you to continue exploring the data.
 We hope this report will inform efforts to close persistent achievement gaps and promote greater educational equity and opportunity for all students.